 Content adapted by materials created by the Centers for Disease Control and Prevention.

 For up-to-date information about COVID-19 insurance coverage in Washington State, please see the Office of the Insurance Commissioner’s coronavirus page.

-If you currently do not have health insurance:
+If you recently lost healthcare coverage or currently do not have health insurance: